chuongmep/bim42.github.io/_posts/2012-06-17-virtual-environments.md

 ![studio_logo3](http://bim42.com/wp-content/uploads/2012/06/studio_logo3.jpg)

-3dVia Studio is the solution develop by Dassault System.
+3dVia Studio is the solution developped by Dassault System.
 It's really powerful, with a lot of features and possibilities, and can run _really_ large models.
 But on the other hand, its price reserves it for visualization professionals, and finding some support and examples on the web can be dreadful.

 ![unity-logo](http://bim42.com/wp-content/uploads/2012/06/unity-logo.jpg)